Jose-MPM/Notes/Courses/English V/English Topics.md

                 - I will have a cup of coffe, please.
                 - I will call her tonight
             7. Offers, promises, predictions:
                 1. Offers: Will often suggests that a speaker will do something voluntarily.
 A voluntary action is one the speaker offers to do for someone else.
 Often, we use "will" to respond to someone else's complaint or request for help.
-We also use "will" when we request that someone help us or volunteer to do something for us.
+We also use "will" when we request that someone[somewan] help us or volunteer to do something for us.
 Similarly, we use "will not" or "won't" when we refuse to voluntarily do something.
                     - I will send you the information when I get it.
                     - Will you help me move this heavy table?
                     - I won't do all the housework myself.